LGBTQ history in Iran: Transgender rights

 One early campaigner for transsexual rights is Maryam Khatoon Molkara.
 Before the revolution, she had longed to transition physically to female but could not afford surgery.
 Furthermore, she wanted religious authorization.
 Since 1975, she had been writing letters to Ayatollah Khomeini, who was to become the leader of the revolution and was in exile.
 After the revolution, she was fired, forcedly injected with testosterone, and institutionalized.
 She was later released with help from her connection, and she kept lobbying many other leaders.
 Later she went to see Khomeini, who had returned to Iran.
 At first she was stopped and beaten by his guards, but eventually, Khomeini gave her a letter to authorize her sex reassignment operation.
 The letter is later known as the fatwa that authorizes such operations in Iran.
-The advancement of trans rights and the legal status of trans individuals in Iran was pivoted by Maryam Khatoon Molkara by not only by securing the fatwa for herself, but for the other trans people in Iran.
+The advancement of trans rights and the legal status of trans individuals in Iran was pivoted by Maryam Khatoon Molkara by not only securing the fatwa for herself, but for other trans people in Iran.

 The Legal Medicine Organization of Iran made available certifications to transgender people.
 This led to opportunities for trans people to gain authorization for gender change surgery, hormonal procedures, health insurance, aid with financial and social issues, and new identification records.
 Nonetheless, those who have undergone gender reassignment surgery experience exclusion in society, discrimination, possible rejection from family members, gender-based violence, and issues with employment.
 These issues have often led to the higher rate of homelessness and substance abuse within the trans community.
 Although the illegality of same-sex intercourse and activities had not been thoroughly addressed, the legal differences between the LGB and trans Iranians are critical.
 Gaining social acceptance for the entire LGBT community as a whole was not of priority for government officials in Iran.
 Since same-sex conduct is criminalized, gender reassignment surgery became state-sanctioned as the cure for homosexuality, heteronormalizing people who have same-sex desires or engage in same-sex practices.
 Historian Afsaneh Najmabadi has articulated concerns that LGB persons have been encouraged to have gender reassignment surgery done to be socially accepted in Iran.
 Progressive actions for the trans community in Iran have led to social and legal isolation, institutional violence, and oppression for LGBT members who aren't transgender.